maciejstanek/meta-dpgen/README.md

 Troubleshooting
 ---------------

-In case something breaks in the build process, there are a options to consider.
+In case something breaks in the build process, there are a few options to consider.
-Firstly, one can build it without Intel Quark meta and debug it on `qemu`.
+Firstly, one can build it without Intel Quark meta and debug it with an emulator.
 ```
 echo 'MACHINE = "qemux86"' >> conf/layer.conf
 echo 'COMPATIBLE_MACHINE_quemux86 = "qemux86"' >> conf/layer.conf
 bitbake-layers remove-layer ../meta-intel
+bitbake core-image-rt
 runqemu qemux86
 ```

 Alternatively, `dpgen` utility can be removed.
 ```
 bitbake-layers remove-layer ../meta-dpgen
+bitbake core-image-rt
 ```

 [1]: https://en.wikipedia.org/wiki/Intel_Quark